samonide/zenith/README.md

 ## 🎨 Variants

-Zenith comes in four carefully crafted variants:
+Zenith comes in six carefully crafted variants:

 ### 🌙 **Dusk** (Default)
 The original Zenith experience - a soft pastel dark theme perfect for extended coding sessions.
 Balanced contrast with soothing colors that won't strain your eyes.